NateM135/NateM135.github.io/_posts/2020-10-07-thm-gamingserver.md

 TryHackMe's GamingServer is an easy box made for beginners.

-It took me around two hours from deploying the machine to rooting the machine.
+It took me around two hours to get from deployment to root.

 I think this is a solid starter box for someone who cannot solve anything out on HackTheBox yet, although this is definetely a lot easier than any of the boxes you can find on HackTheBox.